mrprofile/Comida.POC/README.md

   docker pull mrprofile/comida.director.poc:v1
   ```

-_The application requires modification to your local kubernetes config file to match the containerized applicaition config.
+_The application requires modification to your local kubernetes config file to match the containerized application config.
 Copy the config below to your local kubernetes config.
 It is usually located in C:\Users\\{your_user_account}\\.kube\config_
-_You can also copy the file directly from the ConsoleDirectory project solution file, the file name is config._
+_You can also copy the file directly from the ConsoleDirector project, the file name is config._

 * kuberntes config
 ```